 Details on the requirements, installation steps, and post-installation setup are described in the Installation Guide.

-Information on how to install your application, or Geant4 examples, can be found in the same guide.
+Information on how to install your application, or Geant4 examples, can be found in the Application Developers Guide

 How do I write an application using Geant4?